 "Now, keep in mind that the ride may get a little rocky," said Siku as they both climbed into her boat.
 "There's a lot more wind out there on the open sea.
 How well do you know how to swim?"

 Treke wrung her hands, concerned at the question.
-"Umm... not very well."
+"Umm... not very well, I must admit."

 "Ah, well...
 We should be okay!"
-Siku untied her boat and pushed it away from the pier, letting it drift a little.
+Siku said blithely.
+She untied her boat and pushed it away from the pier, letting it drift a little.
 "I've made this trip so many times and never had any problems."

 Treke gave Siku a nervous smile, the story of the sea fuglan's father going missing at sea still fresh in her mind.
 She didn't know Siku very well yet, but after witnessing her capture the giant fish in the lagoon, she trusted her capabilities well enough.